OPTIMALSYSTEMS/eo-discovery/README.md

 ```
 getAppUrl(ServiceName)
 ```
 to get a absolute url to the service with the given name.
+A error is thrown, if the service is not known in the registry.

-To get the central configuration for this serive, use
+To get the central configuration for this serive, use this method on the discovery object.
 ```
 getConfig()
 ```
+The configuration returned depends on the profiles in use.

 Environment variables
 ---------------------